check-spelling/zephyr/samples/subsys/fs/littlefs/README.rst

   be used as the mount point name;
 * if neither ``CONFIG_SDMMC_VOLUME_NAME`` nor ``CONFIG_MMC_VOLUME_NAME`` configurations
-  are defined, the mount point name will not be determined, and an appropriate error will apear during the sample build.
+  are defined, the mount point name will not be determined, and an appropriate error will appear during the sample build.

 NRF52840 Development Kit
 ========================